 - Markus Ruhl

-Due to their propensity towards a higher body fat ratio, an endomorph workout would benefit most from emphasising cardio in order to minimise weight gain from fat.
+Due to their propensity towards a higher body fat ratio, endomorphs wishing to avoid fat gain emphasise cardio training.
 Weight training is also important in order to build muscle mass, and therefore boost the metabolic rate.

-Endomorphs tend to be dominant in insulin, meaning they have a lower carbohydrate tolerance to the other body types and a propensity towards energy storage (e.g additional calorific intake and sugars are easily stored as fat.)
-With this in mind, endomorphs seeking to enhance their physic and athletic performance would benefit from a smaller proportional intake of carbohydrate and a higher intake of protein and fat.
+With this in mind, endomorphs seeking to enhance their physique and athletic performance benefit from a smaller proportional intake of carbohydrate and a higher intake of protein and fat.

-Ideally, refined carbohydrates should be avoided (e.g cookies, candy, non-wholegrain bread) and complex carbohydrates (such as oatmeal, bananas and sweet potato) used as training fuel.
-An endomorph diet will need to control calorific intake more so than the other body types, in order to yield effective fat loss results or to avoid fat gain.
+An endomorph body shape needs to control calorific intake more so than the other body types, in order to yield effective fat loss results or to avoid fat gain.

 Somatotypes in sport